Q: What happens during my first session?

 Q: Does Barton Counseling Services offer sliding scale fees?

-A: We offer lower-cost services that are provided by LPC Interns.
-The LPC Interns are supervised by Melissa Barton, MA, LPC-S.
+A: We offer lower-cost services that are provided by LPC Associates and Counseling Practicum Students, and are all supervised by Melissa Barton, MA, LPC-S.

-A: An LPC Intern is an individual who has completed a Master’s degree in Psychology or related field, passed the National Counselor’s Exam, and has become licensed in the state in which he or she practices.
-For the first 3000 hours of therapeutic practice, an Intern must be supervised by a Licensed Professional Counselor Supervisor.
-Interns have completed a practicum during school and have began gathering field experience.
-Interns can provide therapy on their own, but meet weekly to discuss cases with their supervisor.
+A: An LPC Associate is an individual who has completed a Master’s degree in Psychology or related field, passed the National Counselor’s Exam, and has become licensed in the state in which he or she practices.
+For the first 3000 hours of therapeutic practice, an Associate must be supervised by a Licensed Professional Counselor Supervisor.
+Associates have completed a practicum during school and have began gathering field experience.
+They can provide therapy on their own, but meet weekly to discuss cases with their supervisor.

 Q: How long do sessions last?